Cordless Drill vs Impact Driver: 7 Critical Differences You Must Know (2025)

 • General DIY

-If you’re looking for a reliable model, see our guide to the best cordless drills for DIY home projects.
+If you’re looking for a reliable model, check our guide to the best cordless drill to see top picks for real home use.

 What Is an Impact Driver Best For?